bonitoo-io/docs.influxdata.com/content/client_libraries/certification/flux/_index.md

     option now = () => 2006-01-02T15:04:05Z07:00
     ```

+The second method of `FluxClient` is `ping` method that report if service is running.

 Client libraries MUST be thread safe.

 For non-OO languages such as C, client libraries SHOULD follow the spirit of this structure as much as is practical.